binhtv/cs572/homework_13/README.md

 When users click on a link you should display `userdetails` child component that shows full details about the user.

-If a user tried to visit `users/:uuid` page without passing a correct id, then your app must redirectthem to a friendly error page. (_use Guards_).
+If a user tried to visit `users/:uuid` page without passing a correct id, then your app must redirect them to a friendly error page. (_use Guards_).

 **Write this exercise with Lazy Loading in mind**